RivotX/Telegram-Bot/README.md

 ## Running the Bot

-To run the bot, use the command `npm start` in your terminal.
-This will start the bot, and it will begin listening for commands.
+To start the bot, run the command npm start in your terminal.
+This will initiate the bot, enabling it to listen for commands.

-You will need to create a .env file and provide your Telegram, WeatherApi, and OpenAI API keys, as well as install some dependencies.
+You will need to create a .env file and provide your Telegram, WeatherApi, and OpenAI API keys.

 ## Using the Bot